 The best thing about making your own dog food is that you can add ingredients or make substitutions that fit your dog's unique nutritional needs.
-You can hand-select every ingredient to make sure you're using the highest quality whole foods to feed your pup.
-This wholesome homemade dog food recipe is made with some canine superfoods to keep your pet in top health.
+You can hand-select every ingredient to ensure you use the highest quality whole foods to feed your pup.
+This wholesome homemade dog food recipe is made with some canine superfoods to keep your pet healthy.

 Homemade dog food is completely customizable, which is my favorite thing about it.
 For example, this wholesome homemade dog food recipe is made with chicken.
 However, if your pup is allergic to chicken or prefers a different protein source, you can substitute a different ingredient.

 Just like you, your dog doesn't enjoy eating the same thing meal after meal for days on end.
 Making homemade food allows you to give your dog a variety of protein sources, vegetables, fruits, and other nutritious ingredients.
 Just be sure your substitutions are dog-friendly.